gfelber-tgm/DemonSeed/README.md

 #### Theory

 The Pogo Jig is needed to connect the usbasp (The Module, which is used to setup the boot-loader) to the DemonSeed.
 In the following picture one can see the 6 pins on the DemonSeed Implant, which can be used for troubleshooting.
-More details on what which pad does in the [boot-loader](#boot) section.
+More details on what each pad does in the [boot-loader](#boot) section.

 <img src="images/demonseed-schematic.jpg" alt="Pogo Jig Schematic" style="zoom: 67%;" />

 #### Soldering

+**!
+Important!**

+put together your pogo jig before soldering it and check if your pogos can connect to the DemonSeed and that you don't soldered it backwards.

 Because i broke my PCB traces i hardwired my pogo-jig with extra cables.